gorenje/millieons.org/w/missing-jesus.md

 Instead we are stuck between we have tried everything and no one has  *the* idea for something new.
 Alternatively perhaps in fact we are living in society where we have *too many* alternatives however no one is willing to risk it and pick one or the other, just to give it a try.

-So we are frozen in this world where we expect someone else to make a decision for us so that they also carry the consequences for when it goes wrong, instead of us making that decision.
-This is also something Adam Curtis touched: we need to take the consequences of our own actions:
+So we are frozen in this world where we expect someone else to make a decision for us so that they carry the consequences for when it goes wrong, instead of us making that decision and *taking the consequence* on us.
+This is also something Adam Curtis touched on: we need to take responsibility for our own actions:

 - It was we who created the slave trade, not the Russians.
 - It was we who forced opium onto the Chinese, not the Russians.